 What I’ve learned in my early 30s…

-- I will be driving my dream car
+- Drive my dream car

 But what I’ve really learned since I made the leap into Thirty-Somethingville is that life is more complicated than that.
 I now know that life has a funny way of teaching you lessons, and even knocking you on your butt a time or two to get your undivided attention.